yacitus/SSAuction/frontend/README.md

 - (optionally) show only the most recent Bids on the auction page
 - show only the most recently rostered players on the auction page
 - note icons beside bids that allow owners to make notes

+# 3.0 Ideas
+- player info "popup" (perhaps triggered by a little button beside players' names)
+    - whatever stats and info are freely available (at least from previous season)
+    - notes made on player

 ----